seagle0128/doom-modeline/README.md

 ;; Please refer to https://github.com/bbatsov/projectile/issues/657.
 (setq doom-modeline-buffer-file-name-style 'truncate-upto-project)

 ;; Whether display icons in mode-line.
-It respects `all-the-icons-color-icons'.
+Respects `all-the-icons-color-icons'.
 ;; While using the server mode in GUI, should set the value explicitly.
 (setq doom-modeline-icon (display-graphic-p))

 ;; Whether display the icon for `major-mode'.
-It respects `doom-modeline-icon'.
+Respects `doom-modeline-icon'.
 (setq doom-modeline-major-mode-icon t)

 ;; Whether display the colorful icon for `major-mode'.
-;; It respects `doom-modeline-major-mode-icon'.
+;; Respects `doom-modeline-major-mode-icon'.
 (setq doom-modeline-major-mode-color-icon t)

 ;; Whether display the icon for the buffer state.
 It respects `doom-modeline-icon'.
 (setq doom-modeline-buffer-state-icon t)

 ;; Whether display the modification icon for the buffer.
-;; It respects `doom-modeline-icon' and `doom-modeline-buffer-state-icon'.
+;; Respects `doom-modeline-icon' and `doom-modeline-buffer-state-icon'.
 (setq doom-modeline-buffer-modification-icon t)

 ;; Whether to use unicode as a fallback (instead of ASCII) when not using icons.